sdiehl/stephendiehl.com/posts/books.md

 **Category Theory** by Steve Awodey

+Category theory is a outgrowth branch of abstract algebra with incredibly diverse applications.
+The most modern textbook on category, although the original MacLane texts are still excellent this tracks many of the more recent notational conventions and ideas.

 **Visual Complex Analysis** by Tristan Needham

 Tristan's groundbreaking book on complex analysis was one of the first texts on